ProfessorKazarinoff/MATLAB-temp-sensor/README.md

 A student project for ENGR114 at Portland Community College.
 Uses MATLAB to read a temperature sensor connected to an Arudino over serial.

 ## Problem Statement
-For our final lab our group was tasked with setting up a temperature sensor for the hydroponic fish tank-garden shown to the right.
+For our final lab, our group was tasked with setting up a temperature sensor for the hydroponic fish tank-garden shown to the right.
 This sensor will be used to monitor the water supply for the garden.
-Using Arduino and MATLAB the water temperature will be recorded over a set amount of time with the temperature displayed at regular intervals.
-A plot of the temperature as a function of time will also be generated for a visual representation of the temperature.
-This will be used to order to monitor the temperature of the water in the garden and subsequently the conditions of said garden.
+Using an Arduino and MATLAB, the water temperature will be recorded over a set amount of time with the temperature displayed at regular intervals.
+A plot of the temperature as a function of time will also be generated for a visual representation of the temperature vs. time.
+The temperature measurement setup will be used to monitor the temperature of the water in the hydroponic fish tank-garden.

 ## Hardware Setup

 ### Bill of Materials

 |component|vendor|
 |---|---|
 |Arduino|[SparkFun RedBoard - Programmed with Arduino](https://www.sparkfun.com/products/13975)|